rasmusbrottwitt/coronavirus/README.md

 **The financial crisis was caused by a rotten economy, with fragile and fraud loan structures.
 The Corona Virus was a result of a shock.
 Therefore, the value of the market reflected this.**

-But still - we here massive issues in the American Economy, so why are the stocks not lower?
+But still - The world frequently hear about massive issues in the American Economy, so why are the stocks not lower?

 A main reason is the Federal Reserve who printed a lot of money in late March to combate the drop in stocks - which resulted in the best day in Dow Jones ever value-wise, and one of the four largest relative speaking! https://www.theguardian.com/world/2020/mar/24/coronavirus-data-shows-biggest-hit-to-business-activity-since-records-began